insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 Communication Sockets
 ---------------------

-Adapters and modules may use various ZeroMQ socket pairs to communicate.
-The chosen pair defines possible topologies and quality of service.
-Currently, the following pairs are supported:
+Adapters and modules may use three different ZeroMQ patterns to communicate.
+The chosen pattern defines possible topologies and quality of service.

+Currently, the following patterns are supported:

 - ``DEALER/ROUTER``: reliable, asynchronous pair with backpressure (default choice);
 - ``REQ/REP``: reliable, synchronous pair (paranoid choice);
 - ``PUB/SUB``: unreliable, real-time pair (default choice for strict real-time operation or broadcasting).

-You can read read more about ZeroMQ socket pairs on ZeroMQ `website <https://zeromq.org/socket-api/>`__.
+You can read read more about ZeroMQ sockets on ZeroMQ `website <https://zeromq.org/socket-api/>`__.

-Savant supports two transports:
+Savant currently supports two network transports:

 - Unix domain sockets;
-- TCP sockets.
+- TCP sockets (unicast).

-You must prefer Unix domain sockets over TCP sockets when communication is established locally, especially when ``RAW`` frame formats are used (e.g. when using GigE Vision industrial cams or USB cams).
+You must prefer Unix domain sockets over TCP sockets when communication is established locally, especially when uncompressed frame formats are used (e.g., when using GigE Vision industrial cams or USB cams).

-Unix domain URLs look like as follows:
+In Savant Unix domain sockets URLs look like as follows:

 .. code-block:: bash